Nearshoring vs Offshoring

 Ending thoughts on nearshoring and how you can benefit from it

-Which outsourcing model to use depends much on what the business is hoping to achieve.
-If the focus is on keeping costs low and getting the job done, offshoring is most likely the best option.
+Which outsourcing strategy to use depends much on what the business is hoping to achieve.
+If the focus is on cost savings, keeping costs low, and getting the job done with cost arbitrage, offshoring is most likely the best option.

-Nearshoring is fast becoming the most popular and most liked outsourcing model.
-It’s a great model for most companies and it offers many opportunities.
+Nearshoring, a key component of business process outsourcing (BPO), is fast becoming the most popular and most liked outsourcing model.
+It’s a great model for most companies, tapping into regional advantages, and it offers many opportunities for business continuity.

-Other benefits to nearshoring include more control and better access to the project.
-It is also less impacted by time, cultural, and language barriers.
+Other benefits to nearshoring include more control, ensuring vendor management, and better access to the project.
+It is also less impacted by time, ensuring time zone alignment, cultural, considering cultural similarity, and language barriers, reducing potential communication barriers.